 Tina, modeling a pencil skirt in Tokyo.

 I recently met Tina Aiello, designer of a new collection of pencil skirts which comprise her brand Kakes & Beege.
 Tina is a former model, starting her career at 20 and traveling the world posing for numerous famous photographers and magazines, including Vogue.
+She definitely knew how to style a pencil skirt!

 This photo was taken in New York where Tina lived and modeled during her career.